 Draloric Electronic GmbH, a German subsidiary of the Company ("Draloric"), has a noncontributory defined benefit pension plan governed under German law covering its management and executive employees.
 The pension benefit is 15% of accrued premiums paid by the employer, plus earnings on plan assets; each annual premium is 5.5% of annual salary and bonus of up to DM 24,000 (\$14,801).
 The estimated annual benefit payable upon Dr. Paul's retirement at age 65 is DM 14,527 (\$8,959.00).
 Dr. Paul also has an individual contractual pension arrangement with Draloric that will pay an annual benefit upon retirement at age 65 based on his years of service (up to 25) and average salary and bonus in the highest 3 of his final 10 years of employment ("final average compensation").
-The retirement benefit will not exceed 40% of such final average compensation.
 This pension is reduced by the amount of the pension benefit described above.
-Dr. Paul has voluntarily agreed to a maximum limit of DM 350,000 per year in respect of such final average compensation.
-Dr. Zandman may, however, in his sole discretion, elect to increase the DM 350,000 limitation to reflect Dr. Paul's actual salary and bonus, to take into account cost of living adjustments, or as he may otherwise deem appropriate.
 The following table shows the annual pension payable at age 65 based on years of service and level of final average compensation.
 At December 31, 1994, Dr. Paul had 17 years of service.

-All U.S. dollar amounts relating to Dr. Paul's retirement plans, including those listed on the following chart, have been converted at the weighted average exchange rate for the 12 months ended December 31, 1994.
+All U.S. dollar amounts relating to Dr. Paul's retirement plans, including those listed on the following chart, have been converted at the weighted exchange rate for 12 months ended December 31, 1994.